 Tiramisu can keep up in the freezer for up to 3 months.
-You can store left over in portions in the freezer.
+You can store leftovers in portions in the freezer.

 Is it safe to eat tiramisu with raw eggs?

-This is a traditional tiramisu recipe, and it is prepared using raw egg.
+This is a traditional tiramisu recipe, and it is prepared using raw eggs.
 If you can find pasteurized eggs at the grocery store, those are safe to consume raw.

 They've already been heated to a safe temperature within the shells.